The Impact of Operating Environment on Efficiency of Public Libraries

 \textbf{Abstract:} Analysis of technical efficiency is an important tool in management of public libraries.
-We assess the efficiency of \num{4660} public libraries established by municipalities in the Czech Republic in the year 2017.
-For this purpose, we utilize the data envelopment analysis (DEA) based on the Chebyshev distance.
-We pay special attention to the operating environment and find that the efficiency scores significantly depend on the population of the municipality and distance to the municipality with extended powers.
-To remove the effect of the operating environment, we perform DEA separately for categories based on the decision tree analysis as well as categories designed by an expert. \\
+We assess the efficiency of \num{4660} public municipal libraries in the Czech Republic in the year 2017.
+For this purpose, we utilize data envelopment analysis (DEA) based on the Chebyshev distance.
+We consider total expenditures, employees and book collection as inputs with registrations, book circulation, event attendance and collection additions as outputs.
+We pay special attention to the operating environment and find that the efficiency scores significantly depend on the population of the municipality and its distance to the municipality with extended powers.
+To remove the effect of the operating environment, we perform DEA separately for categories based on decision tree analysis as well as categories designed by an expert. \\

 \textbf{Keywords:} Public Library, Technical Efficiency, Data Envelopment Analysis, Separation Method, Two-Stage Analysis, Operating Environment. \\

 \textbf{JEL Codes:} C44, Z11, Z18. \\